zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 We periodically load your extensions (from our servers) to get their manifests.
 We call this "manifest cache".
 The cache is updated every few minutes.
-This allows us to start up the portal without loading every extension to find out very basic information about it (like its name and its browse entry/entries, etc.)
+This allows us to start up the Portal without loading every extension to find out very basic information about it (like its name and its browse entry/entries, etc.)
 When the extension is actually interacted with, we still load the latest version of its code, so the details of the extension should always be correct (not the cached values).
 So this works out as a reasonable optimization.
 With the newer versions of the SDK, we include the value of GetPageVersion() of your extension in its manifest.
-We then use this value when loading your extension into the portal (see the pageVersion part of the query string below).
+We then use this value when loading your extension into the Portal (see the pageVersion part of the query string below).
 So your extension URL might end up being something like:

 ```